fireundubh/playwithfire/mods/master-of-disguise.md

 ## Bandit Disguises

-> This feature can be toggled from the SkyUI Mod Configuration Menu.
+> This feature can be toggled from the SkyUI Mod Configuration Menu. **OFF BY DEFAULT.**
 {.is-info}

 > The slot checked when determining whether to activate this disguise can be changed in the Crime menu.